Mind ordering cycles in systemd: how systemd breaks them can brick the server start up

 Why did only 28% of instances fail?

 If there's a cycle and breaking it causes startup failures, we'd expect all instances to fail, right?
-Not quite true.
+Not true.
 In Graph theory, breaking a cycle can be done by removing any edge in the loop.
 For systemd, this means delaying any unit involved in the cycle.
 However, not all units are equally critical.
 If systemd delays a crucial unit - like systemd-tmpfiles-setup, the startup fails.
 Otherwise, the system starts successfully.
 We can confirm this from the log of a a successful startup.

 1[ 9.867740] systemd[1]: systemd-tmpfiles-setup.service: Job local-fs.target/start deleted to break ordering cycle starting with systemd-tmpfiles-setup.service/start